-Some hosting providers limit the amount of storage space that you can have for your website.
+Most hosting providers limit the amount of storage space that you can have for your website.

 As you start running out of space, you may want to revisit your Home Directory and delete older backup files which are no longer needed…